Ghana’s defence, environment ministers killed in helicopter crash

 Also among the victims were Alhaji Mohammad Muniru Limuna, deputy national security coordinator and former minister of agriculture, and Samuel Sarpong, vice chairman of Mahama’s National Democratic Congress (NDC) party.

+As Ghana has pursued increased diplomacy with Burkina Faso, Mali and Niger – all ruled by military governments who have broken with the ECOWAS West African regional bloc – Boamah led a delegation to Ouagadougou in May.

+He had been set to release a book titled, A Peaceful Man in an African Democracy, about former President John Atta Mills, who died in 2012.

-The Ghanaian Air Force had reported earlier Wednesday that a military helicopter had disappeared from radar shortly after taking off from Accra at around 9am (local time and GMT), bound for Obuasi, northwest of the capital.
+The Ghanaian Armed Forces had reported earlier Wednesday that an air force helicopter had fallen off radar after taking off from Accra just after 9:00am (09:00 GMT).
+It had been headed towards the town of Obuasi, northwest of the capital.

+The statement had said that three crew and five passengers were on board, without specifying at the time that the ministers were among them.

-The presidency said that Mahama had suspended all his official activities for the day.
+All flags were to be flown at half-staff, Debrah said, while the presidency said Mahama had cancelled his official activities for the day.